anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 Start by cloning the Kuberef repository.
 Before you are able to run the installer some prerequisites must be installed.
 Details and installation steps can be found in `docs/release/installation/deployment-guide.rst`.

-Before initiating a deployment, two configuration templates, referred to as POD Descriptor File (PDF) and Installer Descriptor File (IDF) in OPNFV terminology need to be defined under `hw_config/<vendor>`.
+Before initiating a deployment, two configuration templates, referred to as POD Descriptor File (PDF) and Installer Descriptor File (IDF) in Anuket terminology need to be defined under `hw_config/<vendor>`.
 Both PDF and IDF files are modeled as YAML schema.

 A PDF is a hardware configuration template that includes hardware characteristics of the jumphost host and the set of compute/controller hosts.
 For each host, the following characteristics should be defined:
 - CPU, disk and memory information